 There was a study done here in Canada with 4000 participants that demonstrated in patients with chronic pain, one third of them have comorbid chronic pain conditions.
 However, there was no pattern to this comorbidity.
 The study was published in the Journal of Pain Research.
 It reminded me of what a doctor once said to … Continue reading One-third of pain patients have comorbid pain

-I came across an interesting long term study in Finland on Fibromyalgia spanning 26 years published in the journal of Clinical Rheumatology.
-Severity of symptoms persists for decades in fibromyalgia-a 26-year follow-up study.
+I came across an interesting long-term study in Finland on Fibromyalgia spanning 26 years published in the journal of Clinical Rheumatology.
+The severity of symptoms persists for decades in fibromyalgia-a 26-year follow-up study.
 There has been this sort of rumour that fibromyalgia improves with time that I have heard several times and so this study is … Continue reading Long-term study on fibromyalgia severity

 We know from precious research that the central nervous system is involved with fibromyalgia.
 It seems to be the main problem.
 There have been studies showing sympathetic nerves are involved with findings of damage to small nerve fiber damage in the skin, eyes and perhaps even other areas.
 We have a post about that … Continue reading Central nervous system and Sympathetic Skin Response